sojamo/electro-sounds-2-201516/readme.md

 *Assignment B* due in week 9.

 ### Session 4: From Input to Output
 **Week 10-11**.
-In this session we will look at different forms of input and how they lead to output through processing incoming data.
+In this session we will look at different forms of input and how they lead to output through evaluating and translating incoming data.
+We will briefly look at the MIDI and OSC protocol and will look at the Duration app, a timeline editor for creative coding, which can be used to synchronize tracks with Processing generated visuals.
+[Duration introduction](https://vimeo.com/59654979)

 *Assignment C* due week 11